 Matamatas are carnivorous bottom feeders with a unique predation method that involves "vacuuming" up small fish and invertebrates.
 They remain largely motionless and camouflaged in the muddy waters they inhabit, which allows them to ambush their prey.

-At the Smithsonian's National Zoo, these turtles eat a variety of fish, including smelt.
+At the Smithsonian's National Zoo and Conservation Biology Institute, these turtles eat a variety of fish, including smelt.

 Sleep Habits